Jonasori/Proplyd-Modeling/README.md

 ## THOUGHTS and COMMENTS

-The fitting assumes that the two disks are not interacting, which may be a bad assumption.
+The fitting assumes that the two disks are not interacting, which may be (well, is) a bad assumption.
 Their angular separation corresponds to a distance between the two stars of just ~400 AU, which would be well within their realm of interaction if the line connecting them is perpendicular to our line of sight, although we don't know their relative z-axis distances from us.
-However, right now the grid search is refusing to settle well, and it's looking like the MCMC runs are as well.
-Hopefully the four line fit will shed some light on things.

-Grid search is mostly done, MCMC is not but is at least vaguely functional right now.
+However, we can still model them assuming no interaction and see where that takes us.